henningjp/TestRepo/README.rst

 Pre-compiled Binaries for windows
 ---------------------------------

-Pre-compiled release binaries can be downloaded from [MicrosoftExcel](http://sourceforge.net/projects/coolprop/files/CoolProp/6.0.0/MicrosoftExcel).
+Pre-compiled release binaries can be downloaded from 'MicrosoftExcel <http://sourceforge.net/projects/coolprop/files/CoolProp/6.0.0/MicrosoftExcel>'_ .
 Development binaries coming from the buildbot server can be found at [MicrosoftExcel](http://sourceforge.net/projects/coolprop/files/CoolProp/nightly/MicrosoftExcel).

 Download all the files.
 The basic protocol is: